Michigan beats Ohio State 42-27, ends 8-game skid in rivalry

 UP NEXT

-Ohio State: Waits for its postseason fate, likely landing in a New Year’s Six bowl game.
+Ohio State: Waits for its postseason plans, likely landing in a New Year’s Six bowl game.

-Michigan: Plays either Iowa or Wisconsin in Indianapolis next Saturday.
-The Wolverines beat the Badgers during the regular season, but did not play Iowa.
+Michigan: Plays Iowa in Indianapolis next Saturday.
+The Wolverines did not play the Hawkeyes in the regular season.

 Follow Larry Lage at https://twitter.com/larrylage